alpacaxander/omniglobe_update_suite/README.md

 **NOTE: Windows doesn't need you to extract the zip file.
 As long as step 4 is fulfilled**
 2. Right click zip file.
 3. Select Extract All.
-4. Move bin, Dockerfile, Start Cylc.xml, suite.rc, and webscrape_wrapper.ps1 to C:\cylc\webscrape\ (create these folders if necessary)
+4. Move bin, Dockerfolder, Start Cylc.xml, suite.rc, and webscrape_wrapper.ps1 to C:\cylc\webscrape\ (create any folders if necessary)

 ### Docker
 1. If you do not have an account for docker, [create one](https://docs.docker.com/docker-id/ ).